Spine decompositions and limit theorems for a class of critical superprocesses: Introduction

-Here, the constant $c>0$ is independent of the choice of $\mu$ and $f$; $\mathbf e$ is an exponential random variable with mean 1; and $\phi$ (respectively, $\phi^*$) is the principal eigenfunction of (respectively, the dual of) the mean semigroup of $X$.

-The proofs of the limit results in the works mentioned above are all analytic in nature and thus not very transparent.
+The proofs of the limit results in the papers mentioned above are all analytic in nature and thus not very transparent.
 More intuitive probabilistic proofs would be very helpful.
-This was first accomplished for critical Galton-Watson processes, see \cite{geiger1999elementary, lyons1995conceptual} for probabilistic proofs of \eqref{eq:Mot-1}, and \cite{geiger2000a-new-proof, lyons1995conceptual, ren2017a-2-spine} for probabilistic proofs of \eqref{eq:Mot-2}.
-For more general models, Vatutin and Dyakonova \cite{vatutin2001the-survival} gave a probabilistic proof of a Kolmogrov type result for multitype critical branching processes.
-Recently, Powell \cite{powell2015an-invariance} gave probabilistic proofs of both Kolmogorov type and Yaglom type results for a class of critical branching diffusions.
-As far as we know, there is no probabilistic proof of Yaglom type result for multitype critical branching processes, and there are no probabilistic proofs of results \eqref{eq:Mot-3} and \eqref{eq:Mot-4} for critical superprocesses yet.
+This was first accomplished for critical Galton-Watson processes, see \cite{Geiger1999Elementary, LyonsPemantlePeres1995Conceptual} for probabilistic proofs of \eqref{eq:Mot-1}, and \cite{Geiger2000A-new, LyonsPemantlePeres1995Conceptual, RenSongSun2018A-2-spine} for probabilistic proofs of \eqref{eq:Mot-2}.
+For more general models, Vatutin and Dyakonova \cite{VatutinDyakonova2001The-survival} gave a probabilistic proof of a Kolmogorov type result for multitype critical branching processes.
+Recently, Powell \cite{Powell2016An-invariance} gave probabilistic proofs of both Kolmogorov type and Yaglom type results for a class of critical branching diffusions.
+As far as we know, there is no probabilistic proof of Yaglom type result for multitype critical branching processes, and there are no probabilistic proofs of both Kolmogorov type and Yaglom type results for critical superprocesses yet.